kevinpatrickkent/GirlScoutCodingBadges/Cadette/CodingBasics/README.md

 *******************************************************************************************************************

-Requirements for completing Step 4:
+Steps for completing Step 4:

     1) Install Node.js: https://nodejs.org/en/download
         At the time I installed this there was a checkbox asking whether or not you wanted to install other programs including chocalotey - you do not need those for this setup.